 A series of sittings of the House of Assembly during a General Assembly.
 A new session begins upon the summoning of the Members of the Legislative Assembly by the Lieutenant Governor and begins with a Speech from the Throne.
 The House cannot sit until its members have been summoned.
 The Lieutenant Governor may end the session at any time by proroguing the House and, in that case, the House cannot sit again until its members are summoned to start a new session.
 A session may also be ended by the dissolution of the House for an election.
 In present practice, the House is only prorogued immediately before the commencement of a new session.

 A meeting of the House of Assembly.

 The Speaker presides over the House of Assembly and is also a Member of the Legislative Assembly.
 The Speaker is elected after a general election or during a vacancy.
 The House may not conduct any business until a Speaker has been elected.
 Any member can be nominated for the position except a member of the Executive Council, the Leader of the Opposition, or the leader of a recognized party.
 If there is more than one nominee then the election is by secret ballot.

 The Speaker preserves order and decorum and decides questions of order.
-He or she does not take part in House debates or vote except to break a tie.
+The Speaker does not take part in House debates or vote except to break a tie.
 However, when the House is in committee, the Speaker may participate in a debate and vote on any question.

 The gallery facing the Speaker.
-Visiting parliamentarians, diplomats, and others may be invited by the Speaker to sit in his or her gallery.
+Visiting parliamentarians, diplomats, and others may be invited by the Speaker to sit in this particular gallery.